eba-ts/tradeshift-app-samples/java-springboot/README.md

 # Build

-    Application is working by HTTPS protocol.
-    Be sure, that you have correctly configured necessary data for that purpose, ssl certificates etc.
+    Application must be hosted behind HTTPS so that Tradeshift server can pass credentials securely.
+When deploying, you need to make sure you host the app using HTTPS.

 1. Add environment variables **clientID**, **clientSecret**, **redirectUri**, **tradeshiftAPIDomainName** with data you setup or receive from your Tradeshift.Developer app.